jshawl/jeancflanagan/README.md

 This is a collaborative project created by Oliver Pattison and Jean Flanagan.
 Design, concept and structure are primarily by Oliver, while content is all Jean's.
 The site is built using (hopefully) modern, standards-compliant HTML and CSS, as a static site using Jekyll.

-The *design* of this site is licensed liberally under a CC-BY-NC [(Creative Commons Attribution-NonCommercial 3.0 Unported License)](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US).
-You can feel free to use elements of the design in your own projects without inquiry, but please link to http://jeancflanagan.com or http://oliverpattison.org if you borrow from it significantly or cite it in your documentation.
-If you have questions about the license or design, you can contact Oliver Pattison at oliverpattison@gmail.com.
+The *content* of this site (in _posts directory) is licensed under CC-BY [(Creative Commons Attribution 3.0 Unported License)](http://creativecommons.org/licenses/by/3.0/deed.en_US) except for articles (or snippets linking to articles) that were originally published elsewhere are subject to the copyright specified by those media.
+All content is authored by Jean Flanagan.

 ### Goals